Shaquil Barrett: 2023

 Barrett played and started in 16 games of the 2023 regular season.
 His biggest play of the season came against the Chicago Bears in Week 2 when he intercepted a pass from Justin Fields and returned it 4 yards for his only career touchdown, sealing a 27–17 win for the Buccaneers in the game's closing minutes.
 He finished the season with 52 tackles, 4.5 sacks, two passes defended, three forced fumbles, and an interception return for a touchdown.

 On March 13, 2024, Barrett was released by the Buccaneers.

 Miami Dolphins

 On March 18, 2024, Barrett signed with the Miami Dolphins.

 On July 20, 2024, Barrett announced via his Instagram account that he was retiring from the NFL, citing a desire to spend more time with his family.
 On November 26, Barrett announced his intention to return to the NFL and play for the Dolphins.
-However, Miami did not activate Barrett from the reserve/retired list, and he was waived from list on December 26.
+However, Miami did not activate Barrett from the reserve/retired list, and he was waived on December 26.